 Grain Salad with Radish & Pecans

-Here’s a fresh, crunchy salad for fall — a counterbalance for all the comfort food to come.
+Here’s a fresh, crunchy salad for winter — a counterbalance for all the comfort food of the holidays.
 It’s really the best of all salad worlds.
 It’s got the stuff we like in a grain salad: chewy, ancient grains, sweet pecans, and tart dried cranberries.
 Those heartier textures are tossed with crisp French breakfast radishes, leafy greens, and a handful of fresh herbs.
 A classic sherry vinaigrette pulls it all together.

 We’d serve this pretty salad as a side dish at any special dinner, but it’s also perfect midweek fodder: It comes together in three steps and a wee bit of slicing, and it has enough heft for a light lunch or dinner.
 You won’t find yourself poking around the pantry for a snack one hour later.
 If something more substantive is called for, we like it with a protein, like salmon, steak, or a perfectly poached egg.